Denard Robinson: Jacksonville University

-On July 29, 2019, the Jacksonville University Dolphins hired Robinson as an offensive analyst and assistant to special teams coordinator Steven Sylvester.
-Jacksonville University discontinued their football program after the 2019 season on December 3, 2019.
+On July 29, 2019, Jacksonville University announced the hiring of Robinson as an offensive analyst and assistant to special teams coordinator Steven Sylvester.
+On December 3, 2019, the university announced that they would be discontinuing their football program after the conclusion of the 2019 season.

 Jacksonville Jaguars

 On June 12, 2020, the Jacksonville Jaguars hired Robinson as an offensive quality control coach.
 After Urban Meyer was hired as the new Jaguars head coach, Robinson moved to the front office, where he served as a college scouting assistant.